padrino/padrino-framework/posts/padrino-0-9-25-slim-and-erubis-caching-and-fixes.md

 ## Sessions and Flash

-`Rack::Flash` is no longer dependent on rack’s default sessions, so you are able to use `Rack::Flash` with other session engines such as memcached, datamapper, mongomapper etc…
+`Rack::Flash` is no longer dependent on rack's default sessions, so you are able to use `Rack::Flash` with other session engines such as memcached, datamapper, mongomapper etc…

-Unfortunately you’ll now need to update your projects to specifically enable sessions inside your `app.rb` to use `Rack::Flash`, otherwise an error will be returned.
+Unfortunately you'll now need to update your projects to specifically enable sessions inside your `app.rb` to use `Rack::Flash`, otherwise an error will be returned.